Lorp/fit-to-width/README.md

 #### `ligatures`

 Not ready for use.
 This method always applies `font-variation-settings:'dlig' 1,'liga' 1`.
+The idea is that we should turn on ligatures if we hope for a narrower setting.

 #### Method properties
 * `min` is the minimum value to be used in the binary search.
 If you don’t want `wdth` axis values below a certain value, specify it here.
 If you know the minimum width axis value, specify it here to save a few iterations.